-One of the best places to meditate is at a meditation altar.
+One of the best places to sit and focus your mind is at a meditation altar.

 Of course, this is fairly similar to a traditional prayer altar and you can decorate it in a similar way.